awsdocs/aws-security-hub-user-guide/doc_source/securityhub-accounts-add-invite.md

 ## Inviting member accounts \(Security Hub API, AWS CLI\)<a name="securityhub-invite-accounts-api-cli"></a>

 To invite accounts that you added, you can use an API call or the AWS Command Line Interface\.
 You use the same API operation or AWS CLI command to resend invitations to member accounts that you disassociated\.
-You must use the master account credentials\.
-Only the master account can perform this action\.
+You must use the administrator account credentials\.
+Only the administrator account can perform this action\.

 **To invite member accounts \(Security Hub API, AWS CLI\)**
 + **Security Hub API **– Use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_InviteMembers.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_InviteMembers.html) operation\.
 For each account to invite, you must provide the AWS account ID\.